snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 - Core Web Vitals
 - Consent (Preferences & cmp visible)

-By default these are **all disabled** in the unified package.
+By default these are **all disabled** in the Unified Digital Model.
 Assuming you have the enrichments turned on in your Snowplow pipeline, to enable the contexts within the package please add the following to your `dbt_project.yml` file:

 ```yml title="dbt_project.yml"
 vars: